-Yaslen Clemente Rocks Tiny Spandex & Tube Top As She Asks Fans If They Prefer Starbucks Or Dunkin
+Yaslen Clemente Rocks Tiny Spandex & Tube Top As She Asks Fans If They Prefer Starbucks Or Dunkin’

-Yaslen Clemente flaunted her bombshell body while asking her fans for their coffee preference in the latest addition to her Instagram feed.
-The December 14 post included two images that saw the model in the same, skin-baring attire.
+Yaslen Clemente flaunted her bombshell body while asking fans for their coffee preference in the latest addition to her Instagram feed.
+The December 14 post included two images of the model in the same, skin-baring attire.

-The first photo in the series captured Yaslen with her chest facing toward the camera.
+The first photo captured Yaslen with her chest facing the camera.
 She had her hip popped to the side and held a coffee in one hand as she gazed into the camera with a sultry stare.
 Yaslen put one arm behind her head and tipped her toes on the pavement in front of her.
-In the second image, Yaslen playfully tugged at the front of her bottoms, exposing her rock hard abs for her fans to admire.
+In the second image, Yaslen playfully tugged at the front of her bottoms, exposing her rock-hard abs for fans to admire.

 The series of snaps saw the model posing in the same spot.
 The backdrop was picture-perfect and included a covering of greenery and a single red plant that added another pop of color to the shot.
 Yaslen flaunted her fit figure in a two-piece set that appeared to be workout-inspired.

 On her upper half, Yaslen sported a tiny pink tube top that was tight on her chest, and the sexy cut showed off her muscular arms and shoulders in their entirety.
-It had a low-cut neckline that teased a peek of cleavage, and the bottom was tight on her ribcage.
+It had a low-cut neckline that teased a peek of cleavage, and the bottom was tight on her rib cage.
 The scanty design also revealed her chiseled abs.

-She teamed the look with a pair of bottoms that were equally as sexy.
+She teamed the look with a pair of bottoms that were equally sexy.
 The gray spandex was tight on her figure and had a high waistband that highlighted her tiny waist and midsection.
 The shorts boasted a daringly short length that showed her bronze stems in their entirety.
 She completed her look with a pair of fuzzy slides.

-Yaslen styled her long, dark locks with a deep side part and loose waves that spilled over her shoulders and back.
-She held an iced drink in one hand and asked her audience if they enjoyed Starbucks or Dunkin more.
+Yaslen styled her long, dark locks with a deep side-part and loose waves that spilled over her shoulders and back.
+She held an iced drink in one hand and asked her audience if they enjoyed Starbucks or Dunkin’ more.

 As of this writing, the post has amassed more than 21,000 likes and 170-plus comments.
 Some social media users complimented Yaslen on her fit figure, while most others commented with their coffee preference.